orrsella/sbt-sublime/README.md

 ## Notes

-* The external library sources directory is considered as artifacts, and so running the `clean` command will delete it.
-But don't worry – you can always re-run `gen-sublime` to get it back!
+* The external library sources directory is considered as artifacts and located by default in `target`, and so running the `clean` command will delete it.
+But don't worry – you can always re-run `gen-sublime` to get it back, or change `sublimeExternalSourceDirectoryParent` to have it reside out side of the `target` folder and not get deleted during `clean`.

 * When running the `gen-sublime` command the existing library sources directory is deleted, and a new one is created.